MJaggz/Student-Grader-Public/README.md

-# Project 2 - Rails Project to Manage Student Graders
+# Project 3 - Rails Project to Manage Student Graders

-This is a Ruby on Rails web application for managing CSE course and section data for student grader assignments.
-The system is designed to streamline the process of collecting course information, supporting user authentication, and preparing the application for future grader matching functionality.
+This is a Ruby on Rails web application for managing CSE student grader applications, instructor recommendations, course sections, and grader assignments.
+The system builds on the Project 2 base by expanding the application into a workflow tool for matching qualified undergraduate students with CSE course sections that need graders.

 —
 ##  Development Team